 Before the congregation, the temple deities are taken around to houses in the village, where uncooked bhoga (food offerings) is offered to them.
 The idols are carried on decorated palanquins, called vimana and the procession is accompanied by singers and musicians, called ghantuas in Odia.
 The daily round of procession continues for four days and is known as chacheery.

 On the fifth day, the idols from village temples of a locality or cluster assemble at melana padia.
 The entire atmosphere is reverberating with devotional music performed by ghantuas, bhajans, and ghoda nacha (dummy horse dance).
 In ghoda nacha, a dummy horse made from wood, beautifully painted and surrounded by colourful cloths is used as a prop.
-People from nearby villages gather in large numbers to play abeera with their gods.
-There is a strong belief that the natural colours used in abeera have medicinal properties that heals skin diseases.
+People from nearby villages gather in large numbers to play abhira with their gods.
+There is a strong belief that the natural colours used in abhira have medicinal properties that heal skin diseases.

 Paschimasambhu Somnath Temple at Harirajpur is not an architectural wonder, but its religious significance cannot be under estimated.
 The temple is dedicated to Shiva and while talking to its trustee and head priest Shri Lakshmidhara Mahapatra, I discovered that the idea behind Dola Jatra is not just confined to the celebration of the swing of Radha Krishna but it has something to do with the syncretic cult of Hari-Hara or Vishnu and Shiva which has been the dominating aspect of Odia religious life for last 1000 years.